-Exchange discretion with respect to the requirements of this Subsection may only be exercised after discussions with, and the concurrence of, the OSC.
+Exchange discretion with respect to the requirements of this Subsection may only be exercised after discussions with, and the concurrence of, the Ontario Securities Commission (OSC).

-- b. in addition to Section 1008(a) where units are issued in the IPO: - i. the share purchase warrants must not be exercisable prior to the completion of the qualifying acquisition; - ii. the share purchase warrants must expire on the earlier of: (x) a date specified in the IPO prospectus and (y) the date on which the SPAC fails to complete a qualifying acquisition within the permitted time set out in Section 1022; and - iii. share purchase warrants may not have an entitlement to the escrowed funds upon liquidation of the SPAC.
+- (b) in addition to Section 1008(a) where units are issued in the IPO: - (i) the share purchase warrants must not be exerciseable prior to the completion of the qualifying acquisition; - (ii) the share purchase warrants must expire on the earlier of: (x) a fixed date specified in the IPO prospectus, and - (y) the date on which the SPAC fails to complete a qualifying acquisition within the permitted time set out in Section 1022; and - (iii) share purchase warrants may not have an entitlement to the escrowed funds upon liquidation of the SPAC.